mlavin/django-responsive/README.rst

     {'width': 320, 'type': 'phone', 'height': 480}

-Allowing you to conditionally render content based on the device size or type.
+Now you and conditionally render content based on the device size or type.

 Installation